Assistance programs in Lincoln County North Carolina

-The federal government is providing Lincoln County with tens of thousands of dollars in government grant money each year as part of ESG grants.
-The funds will be provided to pay for emergency rent and food programs in the area.
+The federal government will (in most years) provide Lincoln County with tens of thousands of dollars in government grant money each year.
+These are part of the ESG grants program.
+The funds will be provided to pay for emergency rent, electric bills, mortgage payments and food programs in the area.

 The county was selected by a National Board that is chaired by the Federal Government Emergency Management Agency (FEMA).
 The board is made up of representatives from The Salvation Army; Catholic Charities, USA; American Red Cross; United Jewish Communities; United Way of America; and National Council of the Churches of Christ in the U.S.A.
 The United way announced that Lincoln County has been chosen to receive the emergency food and shelter programs in the county.
 Their will be local agencies distributing the grants to people in need.

-In the past, Gaston Community Action, which also serves Lincoln, has distributed the Emergency Rent, Food and Shelter assistance funds previously.
-This local non-profit agency was responsible for distributing over $67,000 of funds received last year for paying rent, mortgage, food, and utility bill assistance.
+The Gaston and Lincolnton Community Action, which also serves Lincoln County, is a leading non-profit to contact for grant money.
+The agency has distributed the Emergency Rent, Food and Shelter assistance funds previously.
+This local non-profit agency is often distributing tens of thousands of dollars (county-wide) to qualfified residents.
+The funds can be used for paying rent, mortgage, food costs, and utility bill assistance.
+Funding comes and goes though and is first-come served.

 The non-profit may be the leading agency for people to contact when they are struggling.
 The resources from GCA are very limited, but in some cases they will have direct financial assistance or at the least offer referrals.
 In other cases, a client may be issued a loan for their expenses.
 Some of the examples of what may be provided are below.